| BUYERS GUIDE

 The Coaster and Commuter models require converting to 4WD before the campervan body modifications.
 Bus 4x4 does not build internal fitouts but can recommend quality specialists for internal build.

 Bus4x4 has cut its teeth - literally - in the Australian mining environment and we can't think of a tougher place to learn what works and what doesn't.
 Drivers of mining company equipment aren't exactly noted for their loving care of machinery!

-While all this is going on the customer's preferred interior is being fitted.The layout we saw had a rear island double bed, large shower-toilet module and galley with cooktop and oven, microwave and house-sized two-door fridge.
-Fit and finish was exemplary and there was ample strorage space.
+When we visited the Bus 4x4 office in Brisbane, we saw a fully built campervan including the interior fitout which had a rear island double bed, large shower-toilet module and galley with cooktop and oven, microwave and house-sized two-door fridge.
+Both external and internal fit and finish was exemplary and there was ample storage space.

 Because this vehicle was still being worked on we didn't get to check it out off road, but a quick spin around some of Brisbane's lesser-quality roads soon showed that ride quality had been transformed from the standard Coaster's rigid reaction to bumps.

 The Bus4x4 Coaster didn't feel like it was riding almost a foot higher than the standard machine, because handling was flat and predictable.